KeYProject/key-docs/docs/UsingKeyBook.md

 For instance, we might say that "one can trigger the run of the automated proof search strategy which is restricted to a highlighted term/formula by
 \fbox{\textnormal{`Shift`}} + click on it."
-There is a separate document shipped with the \keysystem, the *Quicktour*\footnote{Available from the Download pages at \KeYURL.} which is updated more often and describes the current GUI and features of the \keysystem.
+There is a separate document shipped with the KeY system, the *Quicktour*\footnote{Available from the Download pages at \KeYURL.} which is updated more often and describes the current GUI and features of the KeY system.

 Menu navigation will be displayed by connecting the cascaded menu entries with "$\rightarrow$", e.g., \menu{Options} $\rightarrow$ \menu{SMT Solvers Options}.